 A while ago I decided I was tired of handcrafting an individual .php file every time I added an article to this website.
 So I decided to shop around again for a static site generator.
 I had used Jekyll a few years ago so I thought I'd give it another try.
-This time it was broken on arrival–I forget how–so I swept up all the little rubies and gems in my home directory, I hope, and went on with my search.
+This time it was broken on arrival–I forget how–so I swept up all the little rubies and gems in my home folder and went on with my search.

 Hugo was still as sparse as ever, so after a bit of looking I settled on Pelican, and found a beautiful theme called backdrop at backdrop pelican theme, which I modified using his updated css from his personal site, my colors, etc.